 How much did Gov. Mike Dunleavy cut in his vetoes?
-About $444 million, through vetoes that eliminated or reduced spending for 182 programs and services.
+More than $400 million, through vetoes that eliminated or reduced spending for 182 programs and services.

 What happened next?
 The Legislature tried but failed to reverse the governor’s cuts.
 The Alaska Constitution requires three-quarters of the Legislature — 45 of 60 lawmakers, the so-called super majority — to vote to override a veto.
 They had a one-time shot to do that during the first five days of a special legislative session that began July 8.
 Lawmakers were so divided, they didn’t even gather in the same place.
 Of those in Juneau, 37 voted to override the vetoes and one House member voted no.